Dodgers vs. Cubs MLB Betting Odds, Trends & Prediction

-With Bobby Miller set to oppose Kyle Hendricks in the pitching matchup, what’s the best bet in Friday afternoon’s Dodgers vs. Cubs matchup?
-First pitch is scheduled for 2:20 p.m.
-ET from Wrigley Field.
+With Yoshinobu Yamamoto set to oppose Jordan Wicks, what’s the best bet when it comes to Saturday’s Dodgers vs. Cubs matchup?
+First pitch from Wrigley Field is set for 4:05 p.m.
+ET.

 Game Matchup & Betting Odds